rhaslund/labguides/vbr-9.5u3/module-04/content.md

 36. [] Enter root password: +++Pa$$w0rd+++
 37. [] Click the **Test Now** button.
+> Note: Disregard the notice that the testing failed for Tiny-Veeam — we have disabled the application-aware processing for this VM.
-> Note: If the test fails for VEEAM-ORCL, it is likely that the username or password has a typo - please go back, check the username and re-enter the password OR ask your trainer for assistance in resolving the issue.
+> Important: If the test fails for VEEAM-ORCL, it is likely that the username or password has a typo - please go back, check the username and re-enter the password OR ask your trainer for assistance in resolving the issue.

 38. [] Click the **Close** button.
-> Note:  Disregard the notice that the testing failed for Tiny-Veeam — we have disabled the application-aware processing for this VM.

 39. [] Click the **Next** button on the **Guest Processing** step.
 40. [] Tick the **Run the job automatically** check box.
 41. [] Modify the schedule to run daily at **10:00 PM**.